ohandyya/data_scientist_learning/README.md

     - In most cases, raw data are not suitable for data analysis.
 They need to be read, cleaned, and processed data before they can be used in data analysis
     - This is also referred to as `extract, transform, load (ETL)`.
     - Traditionally, this is what data engineers do.
-2. Analyze existing data to extract business value
+2. Analyze data to extract business value
     - `Business value` may come in various forms.
-But the most common form is find answer for a particular problem.
+But the most common form is find answer for a particular business problem.
+For example, explain why the system behaves like this, what can be done to increase the revenue and reduce cost.
     - Traditionally, this is what data analysts do.
-3. Develop models for a business problem
+3. Develop models for business problems
     - Common situations
         - The models may be machine learning models, signal processing algorithms, are combinations of both.
         - The data scientist may need to design experiments to collect the data, if there is no data available.